-More than 60 years of research excellence

-The School of Electrical and Electronic Engineering has a strong research focus.
-We achieved the maximum research quality rating in the 2018 Excellence in Research for Australia (ERA) assessment, and are ranked 43 in the world in our field.
+More than 60 years of research excellence The School of Electrical and Electronic Engineering has a strong research focus.
+We achieved the maximum research quality rating in the 2018 Excellence in Research for Australia (ERA) assessment, and are ranked 1 in Australia and 42 in the world in our field.